WavyWalk/formtastisch/README.md

 * 3kb all, treeshakable, depending on usage will be even less.
 * performance first
-* typescript first
+* first class typescript support
+* Zero dependencies
 * works with any ui lib, custom inputs, and literally with anything that can return data.
 * Can be customized and optimized to death.
-Edgecase friendly, and doesn't stand in your way.
+Edgecase friendly and doesn't stand in your way.

 ```typescript jsx
 const initialData = { firstName: '', lastName: '' }